mssalvatore/tmpwatcher/README.md

 This tool is **not** intended to detect any kind of malware or intrusion.
-Rather, it is a vulnerability research tool which alerts a researcher of potential TOCTOU vulnerabilities as the researcher goes about their daily activities.
-In this way, the researcher takes a passive approach to discovering TOCTOU vulnerabilities, rather than a more active approach (e.g. code audits.)
+Rather, it is a vulnerability research tool which alerts a researcher of potential symlink race or TOCTOU vulnerabilities as the researcher goes about their daily activities.
+In this way, the researcher takes a passive approach to discovering these vulnerabilities, rather than a more active approach (e.g. code audits.)

-## Runing owwatcher
+## Runing OWWatcher

-owwatcher attempts to read a config file.
+OWWatcher attempts to read options from a config file.
 By default, it looks for a config file at `/etc/owwatcher.conf` or, if installed as a snap, `/var/snap/owwatcher/current/owwatcher.conf`.
-Command line arguments can be used to override the settings in the config file or run owwatcher without a config file present.
+Command line arguments can be used to override the settings in the config file or run OWWatcher without a config file present.
 See "Usage" or run `owwatcher --help` for a description of available command line arguments.

 ### Usage